PanicStation.org

 What can wait

-• They do not need to decide right now about reporting to police.
+• They do not need to decide right now whether to report to police.

-• They do not need to give you all details for you to support them.
+• They do not need to tell you every detail.

-• You do not need to research laws, gather evidence, or “figure out what happened” tonight.
+• You do not need to investigate, research laws, or gather information tonight.

 Important reassurance